 The Vietnamese Government pledged to reduce the flow of plastics into the ocean by 75 per cent by 2030 in their National Action Plan on Marine Plastic Debris Management.
 Additionally, the national government created a National Action Plan on Ocean Plastic Waste and has an upcoming nationwide ban on single-use plastics by 2025.

-Complementary to this CSIRO's Ending Plastic Waste Mission has set a goal of an 80 per cent reduction of plastic entering our environment by 2030.
+Complementary to this CSIRO's Ending Plastic Waste Mission has a goal of an 80 per cent reduction of plastic entering the Australian environment by 2030.

 The Hub Vietnam is an initiative of Aus4Innovation, which is an official development assistance program, sponsored by DFAT, managed and co-funded by CSIRO and the Hanoi Embassy and delivered in strategic partnership with Vietnam's Ministry of Science and Technology (MOST) and with collaboration from the National Plastic Action Partnership and the Vietnam Administration of Seas and Islands (VASI).